campsoftware/Xanadu/README.md

 Use when possible: [ Fixed, Updated, Moved, Added, Removed, Renamed, Replaced, Decided, NOTE ]

+2025-07-11-17-19-40
+- Updated Trigger Procedures to use Session Vars for consistency.

 2025-07-11-13-32-20
 - Renamed Trigger Procedures to "triggerTableName".
 - Renamed triggerSales param to pUUIDContacts.